nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Tagging persons: `tag`

-The tag commands allows you to add and delete specific tags of persons.
+The tag command allows you to add and delete specific tags of persons.

+* Tags are [case-insensitive](#glossary). e.g. `Photoshop` tag and `photoshop` tag are treated as the same tag.
+* Same tags cannot be added to a person. e.g. A person cannot have both `Photoshop` and `photoshop` tags.

 ### Add tags to persons: `tag add`

 Add tags to persons in address book.

+* A `tag add` command adding the same `photoshop` tag to a person with `Photoshop` tag will be executed successfully.
+* When adding a same tag to a person, the command will be executed successfully, but the same tag will not be added to the person.
+* The command result will display the total number of persons the command have successfully executed on and not the total number of persons the tags are added to.

 **Format**: `tag add { shown | selected | INDEX ... } -t TAG...`